Undergraduate Department of

 The Department of Statistics offers a wide selection of undergraduate courses in statistical methods for nonmajors with minimal background in mathematics.
 One of STA 2023, 2122, 2171, or 3032 is a prerequisite for the remaining courses in the series, which are STA 3024, 4202, 4203, 4222, 4502, 4634, 4664, 4702, and 4853.

-The department offers a combined BS/MS degree program designed for academically gifted students who wish to pursue an accelerated program culminating in a BS degree in statistics and an MS degree in applied statistics.
-This five-year program allows up to fifteen semester hours of coursework to be dually counted toward both the BS and MS degrees.
+The department offers a combined bachelor's/master's pathway designed for academically gifted students who wish to pursue an accelerated program culminating in a BS degree in Statistics and an MS degree in Statistics, Statistical Data Science, or Biostatistics.
+This pathway allows up to twelve semester hours of coursework to be dually counted toward both the BS and MS degrees.

 Computer Skills Competency